Karljoones/ShogunAssessment/README.md

 Answers to question 4, 5, and 6 can be sent in reply to the email that you received.

+#### Deadline
+We understand that you may have another role - ideally, we would receive your solution within a week of receipt.
+If there is any reason why you can not complete the task within a week, please let us know and we can discuss.

 Note: if a gist is used, there are multiple files that need to be submitted:
 - `App.js`
 - `CommentSection.js`